ardra1111/ardra1111/README.md

 -  **🌱 Currently, I'm:**

    Sharpening my skills in Python, deep learning frameworks, and data analysis techniques.
-   Gearing up for exciting projects that leverage the power of AI and data science.
+   Gearing up for exciting projects that leverage the power of AI and Data Science.
    Continuously learning and exploring new frontiers in this ever-evolving field.

 - **🤝 Wanna Team up?**

-   I'm always open to teaming up with fellow Machine Learning enthusiasts on challenging projects.
+   I'm always open to teaming up with fellow Data Science enthusiasts on challenging projects.
    Contributing to open-source initiatives that make a positive impact.
    Learning from experienced professionals and mentors in the field.

 -  **📫 Reach out!**

-    Let's connect and explore the wonders of AI and Data Science together.
+    Let's connect and explore the wonders Data Science together.
     [https://www.linkedin.com/in/ardra-ajay/](https://www.linkedin.com/in/ardra-ajay/)

 -  **😄 Pronouns:**